pratyush1806/pratyush1806.github.io/_posts/2022-02-20-tuning-mongodb.md

 db.products.createIndex({ category: 1, price: 1, rating: -1 })
 ```

-This compound index includes the fields used in our query: `category`, `price`, and `rating`.
+This compound index includes the fields used in our query: `category`, `price` and `rating`.
 The order of fields in the index matters; it should match the query's filter criteria and sort order.

 **Step 3**: Re-run the Query